S3lrius/Nimalathatep/README.md

 <img alt="alt_text" width="1000" src="full-usage.gif" />

+# Changes
+-Added support for all API calls to be used as an XLL -Added random key for encryption
+-Formatting fixes
+-Added new API method (EnumCalendarInfo)

 # To Do
 -Generation option to directly place the file into a PDF as an attachment </br>